0x1iii1ii/PPPwn-Luckfox/README.md

 - Change your PPPwn settings
 - Shutdown your Luckfox device
 - Execute PPPwn
-- Inject payloads for 9.00 & 11.00 (make sure to enable BinLoader in GoldHEN)
+- Inject payloads (make sure to enable BinLoader in GoldHEN)
-- Set on/off auto-run PPPwn on boot (on by default)
+- Turned on/off auto-run on boot (on by default)
-- Disable Eth0 (to free LAN port)

 You can manually edit the configuration file located at `/etc/pppwn/config.json`.